fsmk/CS-VTU-Lab-Manual/VTU/Sem5/DB_Lab/03_StudentCoursesBooks/03_StudentCoursesBooks.md

 3. Demonstrate how you add a new text book to the database and make this book be adopted by some department.
-4. Produce a list of text books (include Course #, Book-ISBN, Book-title) in the alphabetical order for courses offered by the ‘CS’ department that use more than two books.
+4. Produce a list of text books (include Course #, Book-ISBN, Book-title) in the alphabetical order for courses offered by the 'CS' department that use more than two books.
 5. List any department that has all its adopted books published by a specific publisher.